 Lewis Hamilton says ‘totally wrong’ weather forecast cost Mercedes a podium spot

-The former world champion said he “paid the price” for the team’s strategy blunder at the start of Sunday’s Dutch Grand Prix.
+The seven-time world champion said he paid the price’ for the team’s strategy blunder at the start of Sunday’s Dutch GP

 Lewis Hamilton said he “paid the price” for Mercedes’ strategy blunder at the start of Sunday’s Dutch Grand Prix.